shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/glossary.rst

 Account
 -------

-An account contract is a relationship between two parties: a custodian (or account provider) and an owner.
+An account contract represents a relationship between two parties: a custodian (or account provider) and an owner.
+It simplifies the process of crediting and debiting `holdings <#holding>`__ for the account.
+The holdings refer to their account by a key.

-An account is referenced by `holdings <#holding>`__ and it is used to control who is entitled to instruct and receive holding transfers.
+The contract also specifies the parties mandated to authorize incoming and outgoing transfers, as well as those who hold the responsibility to authorize the freezing of the account.

 .. _instrument: